7 months pregnant walking on a treadmill...

 Life is worth living, not wasting on wondering what's for dinner.
 Let's skip the perfection of Pinterest, for the perfection of simple food shared around the table with friends, family and strangers alike.
 Let's break bread with glad and sincere hearts.
 With a plan, you and I will be free to enjoy the process and love the people that matter a little bit more.

-Simplify your meal plan.
-Eat well.
-Extend hospitality.
+Simplify your meals & Extend hospitality.